inferno-collection/Docs/docs/tablet/developers/exports.md

 # Exports

-The resource exports a couple of functions which can be used by external resources.
+The resource exports functions which can be used by external resources.

-## isTabletOpen
+## `isTabletOpen`

 Returns whether the tablet is currently open.